Economic Development & An Affordable Vermont

 Our state faces both long and short-term economic development challenges and opportunities.
 In the long term, we need to build a competitive and sustainable 21st century economy.
 In the short term, certain sectors of our economy hardest hit by the Covid-19 pandemic (dining, entertainment, lodging and tourism) still need assistance as they continue to recover.
 Vermont has allocated hundreds of millions of American Rescue Plan dollars to help our businesses, employees, municipalities, and our creative sector bounce back from the disasters of the pandemic and thrive into the future.

-More work needs to be done to ensure that Vermont is a place to affordably pursue your dreams - get a job, buy a house, start a family and/or create your own business.
-There are two sides to the affordability coin – costs and income.
-I have voted to increase the minimum wage to $15/an hour and provide paid family leave for every Vermonter – because Vermonters need higher wages, better benefits, and access to affordable housing and healthcare.
+More work needs to be done to ensure that Vermont is a place to affordably pursue your dreams—get a job, buy a house, start a family, and/or create your own business.
+There are two sides to the affordability coin—costs and income.
+I have voted to increase the minimum wage to $15/hour and provide paid family leave for every Vermonter because Vermonters need higher wages, better benefits, and access to affordable housing and healthcare.

 We need to continue to invest in an innovative 21st century economy in Vermont’s revitalized downtowns.
 Windsor County is well positioned for this.
 We have the internet and architectural infrastructure to accommodate growth.
 A good example is the exciting initiative in downtown Springfield: the Black River Innovation Campus project.
 It illustrates how Vermont can create jobs for the future and use its re-purposed historic buildings.